awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/README.md

 4. **Get the ECR repository URI**: The program retrieves the URI of the ECR repository using the `getRepositoryURI` method.

-5. **Push a Docker image to the ECR repository**: The program pushes a local Docker image to the ECR repository using the `pushDockerImage` method, which includes calculating the image's SHA-256 hash, checking layer availability, and completing the image upload.
+5. **Push a Docker image to the ECR repository**: The program pushes a local Docker image to the ECR repository using a Docker client.

 6. **Verify the image in the ECR repository**: The program verifies that the Docker image was successfully pushed to the ECR repository using the `verifyImage` method.